Niranjan7407/Ecommerce-Follow-Along/README.md

 ### **Milestone 13**
 In this milestone, We made an endpoint to update the product details using an PUT request and taking the id of the product as a request parameter.

+## **Milestone 14**
+In this milestone, We made an endpoint to delete the product with its specified Mongo DB ID and made a frontend page.
+So that, Only the sellers can handle the delete operation.